djcooke/compendium/knowledge.md

 floorset there is one or more of these NPCs who may appear as an enemy.
 These enemies are included and detailed more in the floorset pages.

+### EO Dread Beasts

+"A dread beast stalks this floor..."

+This message will occasionally appear in your log at the start of a floor.
+It means that one of the three dread beasts have spawned.
+These hit extremely hard and can easily one-shot DPS and healers with their normal attacks.
+You should usually avoid them, but if you do defeat one, it grants a 30-minute buff, a piece of the accursed hoard, and a chest.

+* Lamia Queen: Grants regen
+* Meracydian Clone: Grants damage up
+* Demi-Cochma: Grants vulnerability down

+More detailed information is included in the enemy descriptions on the floorset pages.

 ### Agro

 There are three different agro types an enemy may have: